 According to SGS 2023, 120 dwellings were constructed between 2016 and 2021.
 It is estimated that ~409 new dwellings will be required in Clunes by 2041.
 There is existing capacity to provide 423 dwellings with the utilisation of existing vacant sites within current planning scheme settings.
-This includes land within the town core boundary and adjacent LDRZ land that can be easily serviced.
+This includes land within the town boundary and adjacent LDRZ land that can be easily serviced.

 Some strategic rezonings would support additional areas for housing helping to provide a more sustainable community and a greater diversity of housing.
-The land adjacent to the Clunes Primary School and within close proximity of the Clunes train station both offer opportunities without impacting on heritage and character aspects and high quality agricultural land.
+The land adjacent to the Clunes Primary School and around Flood Street both offer opportunities without impacting on heritage and character aspects and high quality agricultural land.